xiao-shen/sync_robocopy/README.md

 WARNING !
 We do not guarantee any possible DATA LOSS.
 Use this script with attention.
 Thank you.
-We recommend you to test the script on sample folders first.

 Refer to the script comments for more information.